The best gift cards for everyone on your list

 Perfect for someone who loves to cook or entertain, a gift card to Material lets them add elegant pieces to their kitchen or table setting.
 They can choose something practical, such as a sustainable cutting board or copper-core pans, or something decorative, such as mix-and-match linen placemats.

 Mom-owned Mightly makes comfortable clothes that can withstand kids who love to play hard.
-Your recipient can choose from new or lightly pre-owned baby and kids clothing, such as leggings with reinforced knees or twirly dresses with pockets.
+The gift card recipient can choose from new or lightly pre-owned baby and kids clothing, such as leggings with reinforced knees or twirly dresses with pockets.

 Help them add some stress relief and resiliency to their self-care routine with a gift card from Selfmade.
 The brand focuses on emotional health and behavioral science, using multifunction skin and body care products to help improve the connection with oneself.

-Help them feel extra cozy this winter with a gift card for Softwear’s ethically made, eco-friendly loungewear.
+Help them feel extra cozy this winter with a gift card for Softwear’s ethically made and eco-friendly loungewear.
 The brand’s buttery-soft hoodies, joggers and more are made from sustainably sourced beechwood Tencel.

 Treat your loved one to fresh, soft, ethically made bedding for the new year.
 Sol Organic sheets are available in percale cotton, sateen cotton, linen and flannel so they can sleep comfortably in any season.